ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 ## Register with 360Giving Helpdesk
 Once you have decided to publish your grants data, please let us know by emailing the 360Giving Helpdesk via <support@threesixtygiving.org>.

 You will be provided with a **360Giving Publisher prefix**, which identifies your organisation and will be used in your 360Giving data to provide a unique identifier for each grant.
-For further information see our guidance about [grant Identifiers.](grant-identifier)
+For further information see our guidance about [grant identifiers.](grant-identifier)

 ## Choosing your file format
 There are two file formats available for publishing 360Giving data, spreadsheets and JSON.